KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\leads\routes.py:323`

 **Description**:
-The `bulk_delete` method in the `EeazyCRM` application is likely designed to facilitate the mass deletion of lead records from the CRM system, streamlining the process of removing multiple entries at once to improve data management efficiency.
+The `bulk_delete` method is likely used to delete multiple items at once in the EeazyCRM application, specifically within the leads section.
+It's not specified who calls this method, but it's likely called by an administrator or a user with sufficient permissions.

 ---